News & Events

 We’re looking at additional ways to make naloxone more accessible.
-In fact, at this meeting last year we first connected with the Clinton Foundation and talked about expanding availability of this life-saving drug.
-Just last week they held an exciting meeting on this topic that we participated in.
-And we are working closely with our colleagues at NIH on the nasal spray approach just discussed.
+And you heard about serveral approaches from Dr. Collins.
+In fact, at this meeting last year we at the FDA first connected with the Clinton Foundation and talked about expanding the availability of this life-saving drug.
+Just last week they held an exciting meeting on this topic and we participated in it.
+Just one more example of the difference this Summit can make.

 We also encouraged the development of Vivitrol, a long-acting injectable form of naltrexone – a drug for opioid dependence.
 We met with the company to discuss their development program and advised on designing their clinical study protocol.
 We then granted them priority review status because the drug offered an important option for opioid dependence treatment and, based upon that review, ultimately approved the product.

 These are important steps, but we strongly believe that a meaningful and enduring response to reducing prescription opioid abuse must also focus on the broader context of the epidemiology and evolution of the problem, which is driven by a relatively small number of providers, a significant lack of provider oversight, and inadequate prescriber and patient education.
 Collectively, these can lead to excessive prescribing, improper storage and disposal of medications, and of course, diversion.

 Quite simply, the potential for abuse begins in the doctor’s office with the choice of a particular drug.
 Therefore it is vital that the doctor be well informed about when to prescribe that drug, how to use it safely and have the tools and know-how to convey that information to the patient.